 - Working directly with each SG device:

-- Remotely backup a SG.
+- Remotely restore a backup to an SG.

-- director # remote-config backup
+- director # remote-config backup restore device device_id backup_id

 - Checking the state and health.

-- director # Show devices state.
+- director # show devices state

 - director # show monitoring health summary ( gives you a list of all registered SGs, and their status- wether or not Director can connect to them, for example)